Omidyar Network

 Series B in 2006

-World of Good, Inc. is a company based in Emeryville, California, founded in 2004, that specializes in the wholesale and online sale of fair trade products.
-It provides a diverse range of handmade housewares, accessories, and gifts, connecting artisans from developing communities to mainstream retail markets.
-By promoting socially and environmentally responsible shopping, World of Good aims to raise awareness about fair trade practices while offering consumers unique and ethically sourced products.
+World of Good, Inc. is a company based in Emeryville, California, that specializes in the wholesale and online sale of fair trade products to retailers across the United States.
+Founded in 2004, it focuses on connecting artisans from developing communities with mainstream retail markets.
+The company offers a range of handmade items, including housewares, accessories, and gifts, while promoting socially and environmentally responsible shopping practices.
+Through its marketplace, World of Good aims to support ethical consumption and empower artisans by providing them access to broader market opportunities.

 Meetup